 These extreme weather phenomena are characterised by powerful winds and impressive waves that shape the coastal landscape.

 The storms on this coast can generate gusts frequently exceeding 100 km/h, with records sometimes reaching 150 km/h during the most intense episodes.
-These violent winds, combined with the particular topography of the coast, create spectacular and dangerous sea conditions.

 The waves generated by these storms can reach considerable heights, sometimes in excess of 10 metres.